-- Identifies the problems of researcher and research - Develops the sources of review of literature. - Familiarizes with various types of research methods - analyses the application of statistics in Research Process. - acquires competency in applying statistical techniques in different phases of Research.
+- Know the areas of Educational research - Understand the sources of review of literature. - Familiarize with various steps in research - Develop appreciation for application of statistics in Research Process. - Develop competency in applying statistical techniques in different phases of Research.

-Unit I Scope and need for Educational Research
+Unit I Educational Research